 Residents are assigned to the hospital and consult service for one-month intervals in rotation.
 This resident sees all in-patient consultations requested by other services.
 A staff physician sees all consultations with the resident.

-Pathology conferences are held weekly with core curriculum taught by Drs.
-Tammie Ferringer & Eric Hossler.
-Dermatopathology rotation includes slide review and sign out with our four dermatopathologists.
+Pathology conferences are held weekly with core curriculum taught by Dr. Tammie Ferringer and the dermatopathology faculty.
+Dermatopathology rotation includes slide review and sign out with our six dermatopathologists.

 Clinical image conference

 The clinical image unknown conference is conducted by the staff each week, and occasionally by the chief resident.
 Images are presented to the residents for morphologic description and differential diagnosis.
 This conference is designed to present both common and unusual cutaneous diseases and formation of a differential diagnosis and decisions regarding therapy.